meshakeeb/MailRelay/README.md

 # Mailrelay

-Mailrelay gem is a simple Ruby wrapper for [Mailrelay.com][2] API.
+Mailrelay is a simple PHP wrapper for [Mailrelay.com][2] API.
 You can do a large number of operations like managing subscribers and campaigns, sending your newsletters, getting your stats data, etc.

 # Installation

-Simply run:
+Simply download it and include it in your project:

-    gem install mailrelay
+    require_once 'MailRelay.php';

 # Examples